How to start deploying websites with Ploi

 1. Sign up on UpCloud

 First, if you have not yet registered on UpCloud, you should begin by getting signed up.
-You can follow this guide perfectly while on a trial account.
+As an added bonus, you’ll receive an extra $10 to get started by following our link here to register.

 The link opens in a new window – we’ll wait here for you!